PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 e1/e4
 ```
-Note that there is an additional marginal cost to using `solve` in comparison
+Note that there is an additional cost to using `solve` in comparison
-with `taylorinteg`.
+with `taylorinteg`, but still `@taylorize` yields improved running times.

 The speed-up obtained comes from the design of the new (specialized) method of
 `TaylorIntegration.jetcoeffs!` as described [above](@ref idea): it avoids some
 allocations and some repeated computations.
 This is achieved by knowing the
 specific AST of the function of the ODEs integrated, which is walked
 through and *translated* into the actual implementation, where some
-required auxiliary arrays are created, and the low-level functions defined in
+required auxiliary arrays are created and reused, and the low-level functions defined in
 `TaylorSeries.jl` are used.
 For this, we heavily rely on [`Espresso.jl`](https://github.com/dfdx/Espresso.jl) and
 some metaprogramming; we thank Andrei Zhabinski for his help and comments.

-The new `TaylorIntegration.jetcoeffs!` and `TaylorIntegration._allocate_jetcoeffs!` method can be inspected by
+The new `TaylorIntegration.jetcoeffs!` and `TaylorIntegration._allocate_jetcoeffs!`
+methods can be inspected by
 constructing the expression corresponding to the function, and using
 [`TaylorIntegration._make_parsed_jetcoeffs`](@ref):